Ian Sinfield

 Ian Sinfield (born 7 April 1977) is a former professional rugby league footballer who played in the 2000s.
-He played at representative level for Scotland, and at club level for Oldham (two spells), Rochdale Hornets (two spells), Keighley and Swinton Lions.
+He played at international level for Scotland, and at club level for Oldham (two spells), Rochdale Hornets (two spells), Keighley and Swinton Lions.

 International honours

 Ian Sinfield won three caps in 2004–06 for Scotland while at Swinton.

-Genealogical information
+Personal life

 Ian Sinfield is the older brother of the rugby league footballer, Kevin Sinfield.